 Turned out, walking tours can be a very individualistic kind of activity.
 The idea is to just walk around the city, while listening to the stories and information shared by the tour guide.
-There’s little stress nor excessive group interaction required!
+There’s little stress involved, nor excessive group interaction required!

 All over the world, there’re also plenty of workshops and classes that you can join overseas, for all sorts of interests: cooking, baking, calligraphy and so much more.
 A gentle reminder: don’t forget to check out which language the workshops will be in!

 Choose to travel during low-season

-There’re plenty of benefits for traveling during low-season – lower prices for one.
-For people like us who can’t appreciate crowds, travelling during low-season is a great idea.
+There’re plenty of benefits for traveling during low-season – lower prices, for one.
+For people like us who can’t appreciate crowds, traveling during low-season is a great idea.
 Have you ever seen Santorini’s crowds in photos?
 It’s crazy!
-Now, can you imagine Santorini being quiet?
+Now, can you imagine Santorini being quiet just like those postcards?
 I went during off-peak season and it was as close to being empty – perfect for me!

 Spend time in nature